Is Malaga Worth Visiting? A Local’s 14 Top Reasons to Visit

 Fish and seafood are the king ingredients, but you can also find delicious meat and vegetable dishes.

-Other typical dishes are ensalada malagueña, a salad made with oranges, salted cod and hard-boiled eggs, ajoblanco, a cold almond soup, and plato de Los montes, pork with chips, fried eggs, chorizo and black pudding.
+Other typical dishes are Ensalada Malagueña, a salad made with oranges, salted cod and hard-boiled eggs; Ajoblanco, a cold almond soup; and Plato de los Montes, pork with chips, fried eggs, chorizo and black pudding.

 If you prefer sweet over savoury, Malaga has plenty of sweets and cakes to choose from.

-My local tip is don’t leave Malaga without trying tortas locas, two rounded cakes put together with a pastry custard and topped with orange frosting.
+My local tip is don’t leave Malaga without trying Tortas Locas, two rounded cakes put together with a pastry custard and topped with orange frosting.
 They’re to die for!

-5. The historical buildings
+4. The impressive historical buildings

 Malaga is home to beautiful historic buildings full of history.
-They may not be as popular as other Andalusian palaces and cathedrals like the Alhambra in Granada or the Cathedral of Seville, but they have their charm too.
+They may not be as popular as other Andalusian palaces and cathedrals like the Alhambra in Granada or the Cathedral of Seville, but they have their charm, too.

-If you’re wondering what are the main attractions in Malaga, here is a list of the landmarks you need to add to your Malaga itinerary.
+If you’re wondering what the main attractions are in Malaga, here is a list of the landmarks you need to add to your Malaga itinerary.

 Alcazaba de Malaga

-This building served as a residence first, and as a military point later due to its strategic location – on the top of the hill and near the port of Malaga.
+This building served as a residence first and as a military point later due to its strategic location – on the top of the hill and near the port of Malaga.

 Castillo de Gibralfaro